Shados/envy/manual/src/chapter_2.md

 {{#include ../embedded/plugin-ordering.nix}}
 ```

+It should be noted that lazy-loaded plugins don't fully respect ordering
+options, and don't trigger lazy-loading of dependencies.
+Either ensure
+dependencies aren't also being lazy-loaded, or put them behind the same
+lazy-load triggers as their dependents.

 ## Plugin Configuration
-There are per-plugin versions of the `earlyConfig`, `prePluginConfig`, and
+There is a per-plugin version of the `extraConfig` option, under
-`postPluginConfig` options under `pluginRegistry.<pluginName>.nvimrc`, named
-`early`, `prePlugin`, and `postPlugin` respectively.
-These are inserted into
+`pluginRegistry.<pluginName>.extraConfig`.
+These are inserted into the
-the generated neovim `init.vim` file immediately after or before the generic
+generated nvimrc after the `prePluginConfig`, before the top-level
-versions.
+`extraConfig`, and in the same order plugins are loaded (that is, based on
+dependencies and explicit ordering information).